Oh yes, it can be very bad… For the worst experience in years of coming to Vegas, which you must avoid like the plague, scroll down this page.

 One of the Worst Casinos, Players Rewards and Casino Marketing

 Orleans.
 It used to be one of our favorites, but these days nobody I know nor anybody I witnessed won anything at its slot machines, no matter how big or little they bet.
-In early September 2015 most slot machines seemed to be huge financial vacuum cleaners without mercy.
+On our latest visit most slot machines seemed to be huge financial vacuum cleaners without mercy.
 Bonus games paid pitifully; re-triggers were rare and incredibly ungenerous: the fun of playing was removed.
 There are all sorts of rumors I heard on the casino floors about how ‘odds’ are worse during big holidays, but no matter what the reason may or may not be, we now could not recommend this casino to anybody who hops to win a few hundred dollars at the slot machines, at least based on our own experience and what we saw with our own eyes.

 A mildly positive side of BConnected casinos, is that they easily offer food comps (free food) as their way to rewards you after a night of reckless gambling; however, their food court is quite expensive (so you may not receive a coupon large enough to cover all you may want) and – before you decide to park yourself at their all-you-can-eat, we suggest you read our review of the Orleans buffet.